 You can create frequent, informal, and ongoing activities that help your students both process and self-assess their learning.
 These opportunities make space for students to talk, write, and do, so use strategies that make learning visible to both you and your students.
 Having students show their learning in various ways allows you and classmates to provide real-time feedback throughout the learning process.

 As Smith and Wilhelm remind us, meeting just one of the expectations well can make a big difference in how you relate to your students.

 Improving your use of formative assessment can be a powerful way to meet the expectation of helping students learn and making sure they’ve learned.
-For detailed ideas on how to do this, download our eBook Making it work: How formative assessment can supercharge your practice and check out our archive of blog posts on formative assessment.
+For detailed ideas on how to do this, download our eBook Making it work: How formative assessment can supercharge your practice.

 5. A teacher should be passionate, be committed, work hard, and know their stuff

 I know you are all these things!
 But students do not always see the time, expertise, and energy that goes into your classroom each day.
 Think about some simple ways to let your students see this a little more.

 To show your passion, examine what aspects of teaching excite you most and share those with your students.
 To demonstrate your commitment, work on keeping your promises to students.
 Also, consider whether you can truly keep a promise before you make it.
 Broken promises are one of the quickest and longest-lasting ways to erode trust.